Waypoint Journeys Presents

 Common Questions About This Expedition

 You'll fly to Jeddah, Saudi Arabia, which serves as the departure point.
 From there, we arrange a charter flight directly to Socotra — it's the only reliable way to reach the island.
-The charter flight is included in your expedition price.
+The round-trip charter flight is an additional cost of approximately $980 USD and is not included in the expedition price.

 Most nights are spent in our private mobile camp — think comfortable mattresses, quality bedding, and camp chairs set up in stunning locations like Detwah Lagoon and Arher Beach.
-The first or last night is at the Summerlands Hotel in Hadibo, the island's main town.
+The final night is at the Summerlands Hotel in Hadibo, the island's main town.
 This isn't roughing it — it's camping with purpose and comfort.

 Socotra has virtually no local cell coverage outside Hadibo.
 However, we provide Starlink satellite WiFi throughout the entire expedition, so you can stay connected when you need to — or disconnect completely.
 Your choice.